SlavkoKrucaj/swift-rail/README.md

 ```
 ### Report

+When running report you additionaly have to pass location of the test_reports
+- `--test-reports=''`

 To be able to report the results of the tests, you need to first generate xml junit reports.
 Once you have those, running
 ```
 swiftrail report --test-reports='path/to/test/reports' --run_id:123 (all the other options should also be included)